mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.0-2.3.0/started/index.md

 You can customize your cluster in-place when it is up and running.

-The Kafka scheduler runs as a Marathon process and can be reconfigured by changing values from the DC/OS web interface.
+The {{ model.techShortName }} scheduler runs as a Marathon process and can be reconfigured by changing values from the DC/OS web interface.

 Use the following steps to change configurations at runtime:

 1. Go to the `Services` tab of the DC/OS web interface.
-1. Click on name of the Kafka service to be updated.
+1. Click on name of the {{ model.techShortName }} service to be updated.
-1. Within the Kafka instance details view, click the menu in the upper right, then choose **Edit**.
+1. Within the {{ model.techShortName }} instance details view, click the menu in the upper right, then choose **Edit**.
 1. In the dialog that appears, click the **Environment** tab and update any field(s) to their desired value(s).
 For example, to [increase the number of Brokers][8], edit the value for `BROKER_COUNT`.
 Do not edit the value for `FRAMEWORK_NAME` or `BROKER_DISK`.
 1. Choose a `DEPLOY_STRATEGY`: serial, serial-canary, parallel-canary, or parallel.
 See the SDK Developer guide for more information on [deployment plan strategies](https://mesosphere.github.io/dcos-commons/developer-guide.html#plans). <!-- I'm not sure I like this solution, since users aren't going to have the context for the dev guide). -->
-1. Click **REVIEW & RUN** to apply any changes and cleanly reload the Kafka scheduler.
-The Kafka cluster itself will persist across the change.
+1. Click **REVIEW & RUN** to apply any changes and cleanly reload the {{ model.techShortName }} scheduler.
+The {{ model.techShortName }} cluster itself will persist across the change.

 ## Configuration Update REST API